SkylineCommunications/dataminer-docs/connector-help/connector_help/Ziggo_Arris_Alarm_Central_Simulator.md

 # Ziggo Arris Alarm Central Simulator

-This driver is used to simulate specific use case scenarios, on Ziggo systems, and test if functionalities work as expected.
+This connector is used to simulate specific use case scenarios, on Ziggo systems, and test if functionalities work as expected.

 ## About